Constitutional patriotism: United States

 McCarthyism brings to light one critique of constitutional patriotism, which is that it, in the critics' eyes, can lead to political witch-hunts of those traitorous to the political system.
 In the 1950s, thousands of Americans, including government officials, members of the armed forces, cultural stars, and ordinary citizens, had to stand before a congressional board to prove that they had no communist relations.
 This strict adherence to the constitution's declarations and fear of communism led to the removal of civil liberties of many citizens and the suspension or inversion of the law.
 However, after numerous televised hearings and irrational accusations, Senator Joseph McCarthy was deemed no longer legitimate by the American people, and the communist concern regarding constitutional patriotism was relatively abandoned.
 This confirms Müller's argument that, while instances like McCarthyism are possible in countries which adhere to constitutional patriotism, these societies often have values which eventually contest intolerance.

 The civil rights movement in the 20th century often referred to the constitution in order to gain popularity and legitimacy with the American people.
 In W. E. B. Du Bois's 1905 Niagara Movement Speech, he pleaded for equal voting rights and said, "We want the Constitution enforced."
 This style was repeated throughout the movement by leaders such as Malcolm X, Ralph Abernathy, and Martin Luther King Jr. Using the Constitution, King justified the movement's message in his December 1955 address to the first full Montgomery Improvement Association meeting, stating, "If we are wrong, then the Supreme Court of this nation is wrong.
 If we are wrong then the Constitution of the United States is wrong."
 In 1968, King employed the Constitution once again to challenge the US government's civil rights legislation and stated, "Be true to what you say on paper."

 Recent US administrations have handled the idea of constitutional patriotism differently.
 The Clinton administration instituted a policy which allowed the US government to determine what the Constitution needed.
 Ultimately, foreign policy required that sovereignty be safeguarded so that the Constitution itself can be secure.
 This resulted in rejections of the Land Mines Convention, the Rome Treaty, and the Kyoto Protocol.
 Constitutional patriotism's effects shifted during the Bush administration.
 After the attacks on September 11th, the Bush administration released the National Strategy for Homeland Security (NSHS) and the National Security Strategy of the United States of America (NSSUSA), which defined the American people as a culture with shared liberal and democratic principles.
 The NSHS specifically defined the American way of life as a "democratic political system... anchored by the Constitution."
 This version of constitutional patriotism continues to be prevalent in US government and citizen action.

 United Kingdom

-Constitutional patriotism in the United Kingdom is traditionally connected to the Magna Carta.
+Constitutional patriotism in the United Kingdom is traditionally connected to Magna Carta and the Ancient Constitution.